Drapers' Gardens

-Drapers Gardens is a site in the City of London at the junction of Throgmorton Avenue and Copthall Avenue on land owned by the Drapers' Company.
-Originally a garden space, it was largely built over by the early twentieth century.
+Drapers' Gardens is a site in the City of London at the junction of Throgmorton Avenue and Copthall Avenue on land owned by the Drapers' Company.
+Originally a garden space, it was largely built over by the early 20th century.
 It has been the site of two major office blocks since the 1960s.

 Before the 1960s

-Before the building of a comprehensive sewage system in London during the later nineteenth century the site had been largely undeveloped since Roman times as it was waterlogged by tributaries of the River Walbrook.
-During the period from the first occupation by the Drapers' Company in 1544 it was a market garden and place of recreation, After the Great Fire of London the west side was built over.
-Over the following two hundred years the remainder of the gardens remained a largely open space but were finally built over in 1873 (except for a small patch to the east of Throgmorton Avenue, now the gardens of Drapers' Hall).
+Before the building of a comprehensive sewage system in London during the late 19th century, the site had been largely undeveloped since Roman times as it was waterlogged by tributaries of the River Walbrook.
+During the period from the first occupation by the Drapers' Company in 1544, it was a market garden and place of recreation.
+After the Great Fire of London, the west side was built over.
+Over the following 200 years, the remainder of the gardens remained a largely open space but were finally built over in 1873 (except for a small patch to the east of Throgmorton Avenue, now the gardens of Drapers' Hall).
 The buildings standing within the boundary of the Drapers' Company property line on the west side of Throgmorton Avenue were demolished to make way for the Seifert Tower.

 Seifert's Drapers' Gardens

-The original Drapers Gardens was a skyscraper in the City of London, designed by architect Richard Seifert.
+The original Drapers' Gardens was a skyscraper in the City of London, designed by architect Richard Seifert.
 It stood at 100 m tall and had 30 storeys.
 It was completed in 1967 and demolished in 2007 by Keltbray.

 After completion, the building was leased by the National Provincial Bank and continued to be used by the successor National Westminster Bank until the 1990s.
-It was used as overflow office space for the bank's nearby Head Office at 41 Lothbury.
+It was used as overflow office space for the bank's nearby head office at 41 Lothbury.

-When viewed from Waterloo Bridge (as in the photograph below), Drapers Gardens appeared as the closest office tower to St Paul's Cathedral.
-Conversely, there were those who cited the building as a fine example of its period and one of the few genuinely well-designed towers of the 1960s.
-Richard Seifert, its designer as well as the architect of Tower 42, described the Drapers Gardens skyscraper as his proudest achievement.
+There were those who cited the building as a fine example of its period and one of the few genuinely well-designed towers of the 1960s.
+Seifert, its designer as well as the architect of Tower 42, described the Drapers' Gardens skyscraper as his proudest achievement.

 When the tower was demolished in 2007, it was the tallest building to have ever been demolished in the United Kingdom.
 As of 2018, it remains the joint-tallest demolished building in the country, alongside the subsequent Southwark Towers, demolished the year after Drapers' Gardens.